Veterinary internship in South Africa

 The project is divided into four main sections, which you will alternate between throughout your stay:

 - Veterinary experience with African wildlife: working in game reserves with animals such as rhino, buffalo, lions, antelope and zebra, amongst others.

 - Veterinary work with agricultural livestock: assisting on livestock farms to improve the well-being of animals in commercial farming such as beef and dairy cattle, sheep and goats, pigs and chickens.

 - Animal care work in the domestic setting: visiting rural villages, township settlements and a veterinary clinic to work with local dogs and cats.

-- Helping out at the new veterinary clinic: observing the work of the resident vet and assisting as required.
+- Helping out at a veterinary clinic: observing the work of the resident vet and assisting as required.

 Excitingly, the roaming nature of this project means that no day is the same – the practical work is demand driven.
 Sometimes unpredictable tasks will come up depending on the animals requiring care at any one time.
 Not only does that mean you will see lots of different places, but also lots of different types of care, exposing you to the huge array of tasks that a mobile vet undertakes on a day to day basis.
 It is important to note that you will be working with a range of wildlife specialists on this project, and not necessarily vets.

 What will I be doing?